tumashu/org-capture-pop-frame/README.md

     NOTE: The official org-mode-capture extension can not set some emacsclient options, for example: "&#x2013;socket-name", you can download and install tumashu's modify [org-mode-capture's xpi](https://github.com/tumashu/firefox-org-capture/blob/master/org-capture-0.3.0.xpi?raw=true) instead.

+    Firefox (version >= 41) may block this xpi for signature reason, user can set "xpinstall.signatures.required" to "false" in about:config to deal with this problem.